ironcore-dev/metal-operator/docs/architecture.md

     - The **metalprobe** agent runs on the servers, collecting detailed hardware information (e.g., network interfaces, storage devices) and reporting back to update the `Server` status.

 3. **Server Availability**:
+    - Once discovery is complete, a [`ServerMetadata`](concepts/servermetadata.md) resource is created to persist the discovery data.
-    - Once discovery is complete, servers transition to the **Available** state, ready to be claimed.
+    - Servers transition to the **Available** state, ready to be claimed.

 4. **Server Reservation and Boot Configuration**:
     - Users create `ServerClaim` resources to reserve servers, specifying desired OS images and ignition configurations.